gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 &nbsp;

-## How to link branches to a Jira issue
+## How to Link Branches to a Jira Issue

-Associate branches to a Jira issue by inserting the Jira issue key to the branch name when creating them.
+Associate branches to a Jira issue by inserting the Jira issue key in the branch name when creating them.

-### Via Git service (GitHub example)
+### Via Git Service (GitHub Example)

 <img src='/wp-content/uploads/gij-github-web-create-branch-sample.png' style='margin:25px auto;max-width:100%;display:block;' />